Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.rst

       # I'm using a context block here, but that's entirely optional - assigning e to Embed() still works just fine
       with voxelbotutils.Embed(use_random_colour=True) as e:
+         # Adding fields now doesn't need kwargs
          e.add_field("Test", "Post")
          e.add_field("Please", "Ignore")

+         # You can set author to a user instead of having to deal with the default `.set_author`
          e.set_author_to_user(bot.get_user(141231597155385344))

+         # You can now edit a field by it's name - doing this requires kwargs, non-mentioned fields stay the same
+         e.edit_field_by_key("Test", name="New Test!", value="Whatever")

+         # All of the methods also return themselves, so you can chain them if you really want to
+         e.add_field("A", "B").add_field("C", "D")

+      # And of course you still send it as it was
+      await channel.send(embed=e)

 voxelbotutils.Bot
 -------------------------------------------